Tommytian993/MiniX/docs/map-design.md

 # 2 Terrain Generation Function Set Up

 Attach script to HexTileMap and create: public void GenerateTerrain() for all the potential generation logic.

+Declare 3 map layer variables: TileMapLayer baseLayer, borderLayer, overlayLayer; In the beginning of _Ready() function, get their reference by like "baseLayer = GetNode<TileMapLayer>("BaseLayer");"